raspberrypilearning/mood-indicator/en/step_1.md

 You will:
 + **Represent** moods or emotions using colourful lights
-+ Develop input controls for your device to allow the user to **check-in** their mood
++ Develop input controls for your device to allow the user to **check-in** with their mood
 + Code LED(s) to create **light effects** based on different moods

 To complete this project you will need:

 + A Raspberry Pi Pico with pin headers soldered on
-+ A data USB A to micro-USB cable
++ A data USB A to micro USB cable
 + RGB LED(s) or single-colour LED(s)
 + A potentiometer or buttons (bought or crafted)
 + Jumper wires